yanabystrova/Cheklists/README.md

+ Cheklists

- CheklistsThis repository contains checklists for the tested resources as part of the training.
+ This repository contains checklists for the tested resources as part of the training.